American University of Iraq, Sulaimani: Professional Development Institute

-The Professional Development Institute (PDI) at AUIS complements the educational objectives of the university by providing opportunities for lifelong learning through programs and services that enable participants to develop the knowledge and skills necessary to achieve personal and professional goals, improve the productivity of organizations, and provide leadership and service to their communities.
+The Professional Development Institute (PDI) at AUIS complements the educational objectives of the university by providing opportunities for lifelong learning.
 PDI is a certified Cisco Academy and is accredited by the Association of Chartered Certified Account, the Project Management Institute, and ICDL.
 PDI has also been certified as a PMI Registered Education Provider.

 Student life and culture

-AUIS provides a thriving and vibrant culture of extracurricular activities and sports on campus.
 Students can take part in many activities including drama, debate, linguistics, music, athletics, social work and indoor games like chess.
 There are several clubs and societies as well as sports and athletic teams for both men and women at AUIS.
-Throughout the year, these clubs and societies arrange events and meet to engage more students in creative, extracurricular initiatives.
 The university frequently takes part in arranging cultural events outside the campus as well.
 In 2013, the Drama Club and English Department joined forces to hold The Art of Social Justice - a one-week festival celebrating creative arts.
-The festival, backed by the US State Department, hosted performances, workshops, discussions and field trips by renowned American and Iraqi artists.
+The festival, backed by the US State Department, hosted performances, workshops, discussions and field trips by American and Iraqi artists.
 Later, AUIS senior lecturer Marie Labrosse published a book, SoJust, that chronicled the arts festival in Sulaimani.

 The university has also held events and performances at important cultural landmarks like the Cultural Cafe and Chai Xana Sha’ab, in keeping with the strong traditions of the Sulaymaniyah, which is the cultural capital of Kurdistan.
 It has also held various poetry recitations, like the Poetry Slam, and a poetry workshop at Koç University in Istanbul.
-AUIS students are generally very active in volunteer and social work.
-They regularly lead charity drives, cook-offs, and international donation initiatives to help the displaced persons and refugees from Iraq and Syria, in partnership with organizations like Kurdistan Kurdistan Save the Children.
-Most of these initiatives are led by students independently.
-Startup Weekend Slemani and Hackasuly are other independent initiatives pioneered predominantly by talented AUIS alumni.
-The popular events bring together professionals and young entrepreneurs to encourage startup companies and businesses in the region.